Imadberkani/scorescanner/README.md

 ## Installation

-To install ScoreScanner, you can use pip:
+To install `scorescanner`, you can use pip:

 ```bash
 pip install scorescanner